How And For What Should We Pray?

 10. Romans 15:31: Paul requested prayer for two specific struggles he was facing: physical danger at the hands of some unbelievers and also that his service/ministry would be helpful/supportive to the believers in Jerusalem.

-11. 1 Corinthians 14:13: Prayer as a way to interpret for others what is spoken in tongues (e.g. heavenly or other earthly language).
+11. 1 Corinthians 14:13: Prayer as a way to interpret for others what is spoken in a heavenly or other earthly language.

-12. 2 Corinthians 1:10-12: Prayer as a way to offer support to other Christians and as a way to produce thanksgiving to God as a response to God answering our prayers for support.
+12. 2 Corinthians 1:10-12: Prayer as a way to support other Christians.
+Also as a way to produce thanksgiving to God as a response to God answering our prayers for support.

 13. 2 Corinthians 9:13-15: Prayer as a way to praise God for the obedience/witness/generosity of other Christians.